bvgastel/xmas/src/xmd/xmd/readme.md

 STEFAN  16/02   Save dialog
 STEFAN  16/02   Open dialog for composite
-STEFAN  16/02   Reconnect when clicking on a connected port STEFAN  16/02   Clear sheet when open file starts (xmd) STEFAN  16/02   status bar is now just "ready" but is for VT progress + info STEFAN  16/02   double click switch gives also 2 single click events which select and deselect STEFAN  16/02   shortcuts
+STEFAN  16/02   Reconnect when clicking on a connected port STEFAN  16/02   Clear sheet when open file starts (xmd) // opgelost STEFAN  16/02   status bar is now just "ready" but is for VT progress + info STEFAN  16/02   double click switch gives also 2 single click events which select and deselect STEFAN  16/02   shortcuts